-I considered the potentially disqualifying and mitigating conditions in light of all facts and circumstances surrounding this case.
+I considered the potentially disqualifying and mitigating conditions in light of all the facts and circumstances surrounding this case.
 I have incorporated my comments under Guideline F in my whole-person analysis.
 Some of the factors in AG \P 2(a) were addressed under that guideline, but some warrant additional comment.

-Applicant is 52 years old.
-He served in the military and received an honorable discharge.
-He had financial difficulties keeping current with payments owed to his exwife, and a judgment was subsequently entered for the amount owed.
-He satisfied the judgment in 2015.
-No other financial issues were raised.
+Applicant is 37 years old.
+He had some past-due debts that he resolved.
 The record evidence leaves me with no questions or doubts as to Applicant's eligibility and suitability for a security clearance.
 For all these reasons, I conclude Applicant mitigated the security concerns arising under Guideline F, financial considerations.